4rji/ccdclab/README.md

 In the example above, you will see the machines on the server at localhost:600.
 By using the govc tool, we can retrieve information about each machine.

+TInstructions for Managing Machines on localhost:600

+This guide will help you understand how to manage virtual machines on the server at localhost:600 using the govc tool.
+Machine Status Indicators

-The white background color of each machine indicates that it is OFF.
+    White Background: The machine is OFF.
-The green background color means the machine is POWERED ON.
+    Green Background: The machine is POWERED ON.
-If a machine shows as "No-active," it means it has no assigned IP.
+    "No-active" Status: The machine has no assigned IP address.
-If a machine has an IP and a green background, then it is ready for use.
+    IP Address Displayed & Green Background: The machine is powered on and ready for use.

+How to Control Machines
+Turning On a Machine

-The "Turn on" button powers on the machine (wait a few seconds to see its status change to green as it powers on).
+    Click the "Turn on" button to power on the machine.
+    Wait a few seconds for the machine to boot up.
+    The machine's background will change to green once it's powered on.

+Turning Off a Machine

-The "Turn off" button powers off the machine (and again, wait a few seconds to see the status update on the machine).
+    Click the "Turn off" button to shut down the machine.
+    Wait a few seconds for the machine to completely power off.
+    The machine's background will change to white once it's turned off.

+Accessing the Firewall

+After powering on the firewall:

+    Wait a few minutes for the firewall to fully start up.
+    Once the firewall's IP address is displayed, you can access it from the assigned network.

+By following these instructions, you can effectively manage and monitor the status of your virtual machines on localhost:600.
 ____________________________________________________________________________________________________________________________________________